jared-skinner/rotbot/README.md

 ## Dependencies

 Rotbot is designed to be run on a raspberry pi using the gpio_zero library.
-See
+See https://gpiozero.readthedocs.io/en/latest/ for more information.

 ## Installation